 Access arbitration laws from nearly 100 jurisdictions, some of which are available in both their original language and in unofficial English translations.
 To search by country, click on the white triangle to the left of the search box and select "Legislation" as the Content Type.
-Then select the desired jurisdiction.
-Use the the links on the "Practice Tools" menu to generate "smart charts" comparing national laws governing the drafting of arbitration agreements, the appointment of arbitrators, and the confidentiality of arbitration proceedings.
+Then check the box next to the desired jurisdiction.
+Alternatively, click on the "Jurisdictions" tab in the center of the homepage and select the desired jurisdiction from the alphabetical list.

 This International Chamber of Commerce database includes a Guide to National Procedures for the Recognition of Awards Under the New York Convention, which provides information about statutes of limitations and procedural rules governing evidentiary requirements, stays of enforcement, and related matters.
 To access this content, click on "Enforcement Guide" and browse alphabetically by jurisdiction.